teknostatik/i3_config/README.md

 * Some applications that make sense to have as floating windows
 * Screen locking
 * Keyboard shortcuts to suspend/shutdown/restart
+* Custom wallpaper
 * Wallpaper randomisation
-* A few bits of the Dracula theme (mostly the bar)
+* A few bits of the Dracula theme (mostly the bar, although the rest is in there commented out if you want it)

 There are not a lot of visual changes in my configuration; it's just things to make day to day usage easier and to assign actions to keyboard shortcuts that I have in muscle memory anyway.

-I am in the process of building an Ubuntu installer that adds i3 with these customisation on top of Ubuntu Server.
-I'll add more notes on this if it becomes a thing that I think other people could benefit from.

 ## Dependencies